Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 #### The woes of the camera2 API

 Needless to say, working with the Android camera2 API was not easy.

-Something that worked on one device didn't on another, which lends to the reason it is [notorious](https://www.androidpolice.com/why-third-party-camera-apps-are-so-bad-on-android/) for fragmented support and overall a bad experience for developers, so much so that some app developers [give up on it](https://9to5google.com/2020/02/29/moment-pro-camera-app-android-exclusive/).
+Something that worked on one device didn't on another, which lends to the reason it is [notorious](https://www.androidpolice.com/why-third-party-camera-apps-are-so-bad-on-android/) for fragmented support and overall a bad experience for developers.
+So much so that some app developers [give up on it](https://9to5google.com/2020/02/29/moment-pro-camera-app-android-exclusive/).
 Which, makes me feel uneasy and sort of mad.

 The first time I tried to capture a night timelapse of the stars, it didn't turn out as I expected.
 I had been working on implementing shutter speed and ISO controls which would allow for night captures.

 I set the device out to capture and it seemed perfect in the camera preview.
 However, when came back and looked at the captured images afterwards, I realized that images were being captured as if auto exposure was still on.

 Finally after two weeks of researching and testing to get manual camera controls implemented correctly, I finally got the code to a point where it worked.

 I tried capturing a starry night timelapse once again.
 I pointed the device upwards, set the shutter speed to 1 sec and the ISO to 6400, then left it to time lapse for ~2 hours.

-The result was satisfying for a first successful attempt and I was happy to use the video on the website straightaway and post it on YouTube.
-You will see later that this starry night time lapse video gets popular.
+The result was satisfying for a first successful attempt.

+I was happy to post the video on YouTube since it was the first night timelapse that had turned out fairly nicely.

 ### Some encouragement via positive feedback

-Thankfully, it was now working and more users and positive feedback came as a result of my posts on Reddit which was encouraging.
+Thankfully, it was now working and more users and positive feedback came as a result of my posts on Reddit, which was encouraging.
 Nicely timed it was, as one person suggested that I add manual camera controls!

-### Turning the landing page into more of a website
+### Turning the landing page into a website

 I finally took some time aside to create a decent design for [the website](https://velocitylapse.com) that would showcase the app features and the timelapses that I had captured with it.
 My main thought with it was to inspire people to get out and create their own time lapses.

-{{< figure src="/posts/journey-behind-velocity-lapse-2/velocity-lapse-website-10-26-22.png" alt="Velocity Lapse website" caption="Finally, a decent website for Velocity Lapse" >}}

 At this point, there was 97 total app downloads and 40 active installs.

 ### An opportunity to learn more in-depth about photography

-Essentially, in the process of creating Velocity Lapse's camera features, I have been working towards a manual camera app.
-I found that kind of interesting.
+Essentially, in the process of creating Velocity Lapse's camera features, I'm working towards a camera app with extra-nice timelapse functionality.
+I find that kind of interesting.

-What's nice about working on this kind of project that deals with the camera is that its enabled me (maybe 'given me a good excuse' is better wording) to spend time learning about manual camera controls in-depth, professional photography and of course, time lapse photography.
+What's nice about working on this kind of project that deals with the camera is that its enabled me (maybe 'given me a good excuse' is better wording) to spend time learning about manual camera controls in-depth, professional photography and, of course, time lapse photography.

 Had I chosen to work on a project like a file manager, I wouldn't have probably ever taken the time to dive into photography as I have now.
 Needless to say, I don't regret my decision (quite the opposite).

 ### An opportunity to enjoy creation

-During the process of creating and testing the app I have had the opportunity to spend more time enjoying creation; namely the sky.
-Whether it's wispy clouds or a pink and blue sunset, creating a time lapse app has given me a good excuse to pay attention to it.
+During the process of creating and testing the app I have had the opportunity to spend more time enjoying creation.
+Namely, the sky.

+Whether it's wispy clouds, or a pink and blue sunset, creating a time lapse app has given me a good excuse to pay attention to it.

 I've really enjoyed it and maybe through creating this app, maybe I can compel and give more people an "excuse" to get out and enjoy it too.